- Introduction

 6. Step Data Insights

-is the only on-chain data insights newsletters that are being published for the Solana ecosystem with
+This is the only on-chain data insights newsletter that are being published for the Solana ecosystem with in-depth analysis of projects along with their tokenomics.

-to subscribe : Step
+Link to subscribe : Step Data Insights Newsletter

 7. CoinMarketCap

-This newsletter being published biweekly, gives you updates on the latest trends and news on the tokenomics of different projects, the performance of tokens in the market, and overall blockchain industry developments.
+This newsletter, being published biweekly, gives you updates on the latest trends and news on the tokenomics of different projects, the performance of tokens in the market, and overall blockchain industry developments.

 Link to subscribe : CoinMarketCap Newsletter